-North Korea puts tanks, missiles and troops on display during military parade
+Kim Jong Un watches parade of North Korean tanks, missiles and troops

 - North Korean state media released video of highly choreographed event

-(CNN)Troops, missiles and tanks rolled into North Korea's historic Kim Il Sung Square Thursday in a highly-anticipated display of military might on the eve of South Korea's Winter Olympics.
+(CNN)Troops, missiles and tanks rolled into North Korea's historic Kim Il Sung Square Thursday in a highly anticipated parade of military might on the eve of South Korea's Winter Olympics.

-The choreographed display involved hundreds of soldiers marching in unison, some brandishing guns, bayonets and swords.
+The choreographed display involved hundreds of soldiers marching in unison, planes soaring above and four of Pyongyang's newest and most sophisticated missile, the Hwasong-15.
+North Korean leader Kim Jong Un watched all of it from a balcony above.

+The parade is being held to mark the day Kim's grandfather, Kim Il Sung, formed the Korean People's Army, and came as celebrations started in the South for the Games in the resort city of Pyeongchang.

-North Korean leader Kim Jong Un and his wife, Ri Sol Ju, arrived by limousine and stepped out onto a red carpet.
-Kim arrived to last year's major military parade in the same fashion last year, but without his wife in tow.
+Kim and his wife, Ri Sol Ju, arrived by limousine and stepped out onto a red carpet.
+Kim arrived at last year's military parade in the same fashion but without his wife by his side.

+Wearing a black fedora, the North Korean leader spoke from the balcony, addressing his people about the scourge of imperialism and the need to address it.

+Kim declared that the military parade would show to the world that North Korea" has developed into a world-class military power."

 International media wasn't invited into North Korea to see the parade, but North Korean state media aired footage after it finished on Thursday.

+The footage was tightly put together, and included shots from what appeared to be drones above the soldiers and wide-angle action cameras mounted on the front of trucks.

-It's unclear if the footage was altered in any way, as North Korea state media has been caught modifying its imagery before.
+It's unclear if the video was altered in any way, as North Korea state media has been caught modifying its imagery before.

 Shortly before the parade was broadcast on state media, images trickled out on social media.